The best Oppo phone 2025: the best Find and Reno handsets

 Reasons to avoid

-Oppo has made its name on great-value phones, which makes the Reno 12 Pro a doubly impressive piece of kit – this is an exceptionally well-priced smartphone that only really stumbles when things get too ambitious.
+Oppo has made its name for itself in the value-focused phones space, which makes the Reno 12 Pro a doubly impressive piece of kit – this is an exceptionally well-priced smartphone that only really stumbles when things get too ambitious.
 For £499, you get a great display, a 2x telephoto zoom camera, strong battery life with 80W charging, and a crop of AI photography tools.

 In terms of internals, you're looking at a MediaTek Dimensity 7300 Energy chipset, 12GB of RAM, and a very healthy 512GB of storage.
 The phone runs Android 15 and also sports a 5,000mAh battery, which the MediaTek chipset sips at slowly thanks to its efficient design.
 Externally, the Reno 12 Pro has a slightly less premium construction, but it makes up for it with a light build and modern aesthetic.